It’s discouraging to work hard and continue to see some students struggle to comprehend despite doing all you know to support understanding.

 What are reading comprehension strategies, anyway?

 For example, noticing connections between ideas in a text—analyzing the text’s structure—is an essential strategic process for comprehension.
-On the other hand, highlighting words that indicate that a paragraph is comparing two things—same as, different, in comparison, like, etc.—is not practicing a comprehension strategy, even though it may be an important study skill or scaffold for learning to pay more attention to a text’s structure.
-This is because highlighting is not essential for comprehension (hence, not a strategy).
-However, tuning in to the relationships and connections between words, sentences, phrases, and paragraphs in a text—the organizational structure—is super ESSENTIAL, so it’s a strategy!
+On the other hand, highlighting words that indicate a paragraph’s structure—same as, different, in comparison, like, etc.—is not practicing a comprehension strategy, even though it may be an important study skill or scaffold for learning to pay more attention to a text’s structure.
+This is because highlighting is not essential for comprehension (hence, not a strategy), and neither is identifying key words.
+However, tuning in to the relationships and connections between words, sentences, phrases, and paragraphs in a text—the organizational structure (whether highlighting or not)—is super ESSENTIAL, so it’s a strategy!

 Confusing, right?
-Because of this and other confusion around the term strategy, we refer to these larger, strategic processes—which are essential for comprehension—as thinking moves, rather than as strategies.
+Because of this and other confusion around the term strategy, we refer to these powerful strategic processes—which are essential for comprehension—as thinking moves, rather than as strategies.

 Which reading comprehension strategies, or thinking moves, are most important?